Dead Sea Tourist

 Float your troubles away at The Dead Sea

 Welcome to one of the most unique places on earth.
-At 400 meters below sea level, inspired by the awesome Mountains of Moab to the East, and the Judean Mountains to the West, you find tranquility, health, and peace of mind in a landscape like no other on earth!
+At 400 meters below sea level, surrounded by the Mountains of Moab to the East, and the Judean Mountains to the West, one experiences tranquility, health, and a peace of mind not found in other places on earth.

 It's time to put your feet up and relax!

-dsea4.JPG (13018 bytes) The Dead Sea ( Yum Ha Melach in Hebrew ) is 75km long, ranges from six to 16 km wide and has no outlet.
+The Dead Sea ( Yum Ha Melach in Hebrew ) is 75km long, ranges from six to 16 km wide and has no outlet.
 The high salt content makes any plant and animal life impossible.
-The high concentration of salt has nothing to do with it being below sea level, but rather is caused by the high evaporation rate, which has, over the years, led to the build up of salts.
+The high concentration of salt is not a reulst of it being below sea level, but rather is caused by the high evaporation rate, which has, over the years, led to the build up of salts.

-In short, a trip to the Dead Sea is nothing short of a spiritual experience, an unforgettable exhilarating adventure that rejuvenates both spirit and mind!
+A trip to the Dead Sea is a spiritual experience that rejuvenates both your spirit and mind!

 Send any questions or comments to info@deadseatourist.com